Presenter/s: Jennifer Schmidt

 Symposium Session: 2022 - 01 Addressing Climate Science + Environmental Justice

-Topics covered: climate change, environmental justice, risk, and urban
+Topics covered: climate change, environmental justice, risk and resilience, and urban

 Centering environmental justice in restoration project identification and planning requires thinking beyond technical, outcome-driven considerations.
 This session will focus on a GIS-based framework that can be applied at the watershed scale to help guide the equitable investment of resources and subsequent project benefits of watershed restoration actions.
 The goal of this framework is to provide repeatable, quantitative steps that can be used to compare and prioritize potential restoration projects based on the impact and benefit to the community, particularly those populations that have traditionally been underserved or overly burdened by environmental injustice.